naelstrof/UnityJigglePhysics/README.md

 Jiggle Physics is parameterized to handle a wide variety of computed secondary motion needs.
 Described below are the parameters and their functions.

+### Motionless Root
+This setting ignores the root bone completely.
+This is useful for when multiple jiggled objects branch from the same root, but the root is not intended to move.
+Hair, breasts, and skirts often work this way for example.

+### Excluded Transforms
+Any transform in this list will be excluded, and its children ignored.
+Use this to exclude parts of the transform hierarchy that are not supposed to participate in the jiggle solve.

+### Jiggle Colliders
+Colliders detailed here will be personal to specifically this jiggle rig.
+These are collider details that are created just for this jiggle rig, and are not intended to be global colliders.

 ### Stiffness
 Stiffness is the core parameter to control the behavior of the motion.
 This controls how much force is applied to move the bones back to their target angle.